All incidents that cause harm to a client during service delivery need to be reported by all in-scope services through CIMS.

 The Client incident management system

-The Client incident management system (CIMS) focuses on the safety and wellbeing of clients.
+The Client incident management system (CIMS) focuses on the safety and wellbeing of clients by outlining the approach and key actions to manage client incidents.

 The CIMS applies to the following department delivered services and funded organisations: